KnpLabs/php-github-api/doc/request_response_info.md

 ### Get response headers

-Get the repsonse header for the latest request
+Get the response header for the latest request

 ```
 $headers = $githubClient->getLastResponse()->getHeaders();